I've lived in Chennai since I was five years old and have become a true shopaholic. Here are my favorite places to shop!

-Kumaran Silks, better known as Naalu maadi kumaran (4th floor, is the destination if you are looking for unusual sarees
+Kumaran Silks, better known as Naalu maadi kumaran (4th floor), is the place to go if you are looking for unusual sarees.

 - There are 3-D sarees which show one image when seen from one side and a totally different one when seen from the other.